 That is, in pursuit of the items on the left, we have found the items on the right to be indispensable”.

 The inspiration for defining software craftsmanship comes from the medieval apprentice practice.
-In those times, the Masters of a craft were owning the workshops and they were controlling the apprentices that worked for them.
-They had absolute authority over all their workers; the journeymen followed immediately underneath in authority.
-The journeymen were also travellers, thus taking the skills and knowledge to other places and sharing them with other journeymen.
+In those times, the Masters of a craft owned the workshops and controlled the apprentices who worked for them.
+They had absolute authority over all their workers; the journeymen followed immediately underneath in source.
+The journeymen were also travellers, thus taking their skills and knowledge to other places and sharing them with other journeymen.

-Thankfully, the software craftsmanship concept refers to a modern working studio, where the journeymen improve upon the past knowledge, not imitate it.
-Following Agile software development, the book is to be used as a learning tool, not to be followed as absolute rule.
+Thankfully, the software craftsmanship concept refers to a modern working studio where the journeymen improve upon past knowledge, not imitate it.
+Following Agile software development, the book is to be used as a learning tool, not to be followed as an absolute rule.
 This book aims at helping apprentices learn and create new practices, and together, apprentices and masters, to drive the software development discipline forward.

 “So software craftsmanship refers to a community of practice united and defined by overlapping values, including”:

-- The concept of “growth mindset“, as it’s presented by Carol Dweck’s research.
-According to Dweck, we can grow constantly through practice and effort, there is no “fixed” talent and skill set we’re born with and can’t overcome.
+- As Carol Dweck’s research presents, the concept of “growth mindset“.
+According to Dweck, we can constantly grow through practice and effort; there is no “fixed” talent and skill set we’re born with and can’t overcome.